Milorganite: Environmental concerns

-The EPA has shown that biosolids can contain measurable levels of synthetic organic compounds, radionuclides and heavy metals.
+The EPA has shown that biosolids can contain measurable levels of synthetic organic compounds, radionuclides, and heavy metals.
 USEPA has set numeric limits for arsenic, cadmium, copper, lead, mercury, molybdenum, nickel, selenium, and zinc.

 The presence of heavy metals is a source of concern.
 The facility reports that they have been substantially reduced over the years.
 Milorganite contains metals at levels found safe by EPA when Milorganite is used as directed.

 The EPA has not regulated levels of environmentally toxic manmade dioxins.
 Polybrominated diphenyl ethers, a type of "persistent, bioaccumulative and toxic" (PBT) contaminant, were detected in biosolids in 2001.
 PCBS are occasionally detected despite production being banned since the 1970s.
 In 2007, unusually high levels of toxic polychlorinated biphenyls (PCBs) were detected in Milorganite that was donated to the City of Milwaukee and Milwaukee County and subsequently applied on parkland.
-The cost to the Milwaukee Metropolitan Sewerage District and tax payers was estimated as $4.7 million.
+The cost to the Milwaukee Metropolitan Sewerage District and taxpayers was estimated as $4.7 million.
 PCBs were banned from commerce in the US in the mid-1970s.
 The source of the PCB contamination was later determined to be a shuttered die-casting facility.
 The PCBs made their way to the treatment plant when sewer lines were cleaned years after the facility stopped operation.

 The United States Geological Survey analyzed in 2014 nine different consumer products containing biosolids as a main ingredient for 87 organic chemicals found in cleaners, personal care products, pharmaceuticals, and other products.
-These analysis detected 55 of the 87 organic chemicals measured in at least one of the nine biosolid samples, with 45 chemicals found in Milorganite.
+This analysis detected 55 of the 87 organic chemicals measured in at least one of the nine biosolid samples, with 45 chemicals found in Milorganite.

 The incidence and effects of per- and polyfluoroalkyl substances (PFOs and PFA) in Milorganite, and municipal waste in general—as a part of the waste stream, and as a source of water and environmental contamination—has been a subject of study, controversy and concern.